 The two-year MRes programme will equip you with advanced skills in the core areas of Economics and is excellent preparation for a research career.
 You will study core modules in advanced Microeconomics, Macroeconomics and Econometrics in the first year along with a core module in The Practice of Economic Research.

-We have active research groups in: Applied Economics; Economic History; Economic Theory; Econometrics; Education; Industrial Economics; Labour Economics; Macroeconomics; Political
+We have active research groups in: Applied Economics; Economic History; Economic Theory; Econometrics; Education; Industrial Economics; Labour Economics; Macroeconomics; Political Economy; and Public Economics.

 We host five separate seminar series, inviting international speakers to present their latest work.
 We are also home to four major research centres: the Centre for Competitive Advantage in the Global Economy (CAGE), funded by the Economic and Social Research Council; the Centre for Research in Economic Theory and its Applications (CRETA); the Warwick Economics Research Institute (WERI); and Decision Research at Warwick (DR@W).